vibeus/vibe-website/content/demo/video-demo.md

           video_overview:
             content: Get an overview of how to use Zoom for video conferencing, while sharing the board's screen with remote participants.
           resources:
-      - title: Microsoft Teams Overview
+      - title: Using Microsoft Teams on Vibe
         video:
           id: nTrR0LoLZgw
           length: 2